jo1013/kafka_ex/README.md

 # Real-time News Feed System

 ## Overview

-This project aims to build a system that collects, processes, and delivers news articles to users in real-time, leveraging the power of Kafka for data streaming, Docker for containerization, and MongoDB for data storage.
+This project is designed to collect, process, and deliver news articles to users in real-time, utilizing Kafka for data streaming, Docker for containerization, and MongoDB for data storage.

 ## System Components